Okinawa Island Guide

 • •Sightseeing taxi charter with guide/driver

-• Vehicle types: Standard taxi (4 people), upgrade taxi (4 people), jumbo taxi (9 people)
+• Vehicle types: Standard taxi (4 people), upgraded taxi (4 people), jumbo taxi (9 people)

 Bus

 • In some places, the bus stop of the city line is positioned away from that of the suburban line.
 Keep in mind that although they are posted at bus stops, arrival times are not always dependable since they tend to fluctuate due to traffic.
-Make sure that you are getting on the right bus, especially on Kokusai Street, where numerous buses operate.
-In order to avoid the possibility that the driver will fail to see you at the stop, signal your presence by raising your hand.
+Make sure that you are getting on the right bus, especially on Kokusai Street, where numerous bus routes operate.
+To avoid the possibility that the driver will fail to see you at the stop, signal your presence by raising your hand.

-• Put only the exactamount of fare into the fare box.
-Bills (1,000 yen bills only)should be changed by using the bill changer.
-500 yen, 100 yen and 50yen coins can be changed with the coin changer.
-On city route buses and some suburban lines, however, you will automatically receive the change.
+• Put only the exact amount of fare into the fare box.
+Bills (1,000 yen bills only) should be changed by using the bill changer.
+500, 100, and 50-yen coins can be changed with the coin changer.
+However, on city route buses and some suburban lines, you will automatically receive the change.

 • Sample destination signs